Why Inference in Large Models Becomes Decomposable After Training: Mathematical Background

-\item Let $D = A \vee A^T$ be the adjacency matrix of the underlying undirected graph of $G$.
-Then $D^*$ also induces a partition of $V$: each equivalence class corresponds to a maximal weakly connected subgraph, and there exists no undirected path between nodes belonging to different equivalence classes. \end{enumerate} \end{theorem}
+be the adjacency matrix of the underlying graph of $G$.
+Then $D^*$ also induces a partition of $V$: each equivalence class corresponds to a maximal weakly connected subgraph, and no path exists in either direction between different equivalence classes.